Skip to content

 Two kids releasing a monarch butterfly in front of butterfly garden with milkweed, cone flowers, zinnias and fennel.

-Conveniently, some of the best nectar plants are host plants for other butterflies, like milkweed which is the host plant for monarch butterflies.
 It is one of the spicebush swallowtails favorite nectar plants.
 Other fan favorites include zinnias, lantana, cone flowers, phlox, black-eyed susan and many more.
-Go a step further by researching native plants in your zone to create a native butterfly haven.
-Great for butterflies and the environment!

-My butterfly garden tends to be a bit more messy and whimsical, but you can create yours to be as wild or prim and proper as you like!
+My butterfly garden tends to be a bit more messy and whimsical, but you can create yours to be as wild or prim and proper as you like.
 If you don’t have host plants in your garden, you can always go walk a wooded trail near a creek where they naturally grow.
 We’ve had good luck finding some of our favorite host plants on walking trails.

 Don’t use pesticides or insecticides on your butterfly garden

-Be sure not to treat your garden with anything that would kill insects, or you won’t find any surviving caterpillars in your garden.
 We sprayed our yard for mosquitos one summer and butterflies still laid eggs, but they died within the first day of hatching.
 I definitely felt like a terrible caterpillar mom.

 How to raise spicebush swallowtail caterpillars inside